taranjeet/unofficial-chatgpt-api/README.md

 # How to install

-* Make sure that python and virual environment is installed.
+* Make sure that python and virtual environment is installed.

 * Create a new virtual environment